echolm/echolm/README.md

 - 👋 Hi, I’m @echolm
-- 👀 I’m interested in creating code for fun and education.
+- 👀 I’m interested in creating code for fun.
 - 🌱 I’m currently learning assembly for ZX Spectrum, Python, and C++.
 - 💞️ I’m looking to collaborate on nothing, really.
 - 📫 How to reach me ... *crickets*